Is a phonon excitation of a superfluid Bose gas a Goldstone boson?

-Taking the Bogoliubov approximations $N-N_{0}\ll N$ and $N\gg1$ into account, it is reduced to a simpler form~(\ref{2-1}).
-In paper \cite{gardiner1997}, a Hamiltonian was obtained for the case of a point-like potential; it is equivalent to the Hamiltonian (\ref{2-3}) if $N-N_{0}\ll N$ and $N\gg1$ (see \cite{girardeau1998}).
+Taking Bogoliubov's approximations $N-N_{0}\ll N$ and $N\gg1$ into account, this Hamiltonian is reduced to a simpler form~(\ref{2-1}).
+In the paper \cite{gardiner1997}, a Hamiltonian was obtained for the case of a point-like potential; it is equivalent to the Hamiltonian (\ref{2-3}) if $N-N_{0}\ll N$ and $N\gg1$ (see \cite{girardeau1998}).